Photographic developer: Main components

+Other developing agents

 Other developing agents in use are p-aminophenol, glycin (N-(4-hydroxyphenyl)glycine), pyrogallol, and catechol.
 When used in low sulfite developer composition, the latter two compounds cause gelatin to harden and stain in the vicinity of developing grains.
 Generally, the optical density of the stain increases in the heavily exposed (and heavily developed) area.
 This is a property that is highly sought after by some photographers because it increases negative contrast in relation to density, meaning that highlight detail can be captured without "blocking" (reaching high enough density that detail and tonality are severely compromised).
 Hydroquinone shares this property.
 However, the staining effect only appears in solutions with very little sulfite, and most hydroquinone developers contain substantial quantities of sulfite.

 In the early days of photography, a wide range of developing agents were used, including chlorohydroquinone, ferrous oxalate,^{:131} hydroxylamine, ferrous lactate, ferrous citrate, Eikonogen, atchecin, antipyrin, acetanilid and Amidol (which unusually required mildly acidic conditions).